Getty Images/iStockphoto

 3. Decide which vendor offers the pricing, support, training, warranty, security and user interaction that best suits the organization.

-5. Determine the ROI of the transition.
+5. Determine the transition ROI.

 Pros and cons of cloud-based network management